Table of Contents[Hide][Show]

 - Webinars: These are similar to online courses except they’re live and usually have a q&a session at the end.
 It’s easy to host a paid webinar on WordPress.
 You can host the webinar on WordPress or just advertise it to your users and register participants.

-Create Your Own Affiliate Program
+Develop Your Own Affiliate Program

 Now that you have your own products and services to sell, you can set up an affiliate marketing products that others can recommend your products…

-Market Your Expertise
+Market Your Expertise by Selling Services

 If you’re an expert in whatever you’re blogging about, there’s a good chance your readers will pay for your expertise outside of your website.